hoanglongplanner/blog/src/20231014-reapervstpresetcsv/pdf/hoanglongplanner-ReaperVSTPresetCSV.md

 # Introduction

-tldr: Use Reaper to get all parameters of a VST in the 1st track and export those values to CSV and TXT.
+Tldr: Use Reaper to get all parameters of a VST in the 1st track and export those values to CSV and TXT.

 This script was written as ELL2 format that Reaper support.
 More info can be found at [https://www.cockos.com/EEL2/](https://www.cockos.com/EEL2/) with ReaScript API [https://www.cockos.com/reaper/sdk/reascript/reascripthelp.html](https://www.cockos.com/reaper/sdk/reascript/reascripthelp.html)

-Usecases:
+Use cases:

 - Archival purpose, export VST parameters into raw readable format text
-- For use in other audio softwares (if possible)
+- For use in other audio software products (if possible)

 This script able to export to following formats: